-The Spring weather brings about more chances to see rainbows.
+The Spring weather brings about more chances to see rainbows – and people out with umbrellas.
 This board uses that theme.

 To create the 3D effect, use paper chains for the rainbow.
 The upside down umbrella is filled with flowers.
 Each flower has a student’s photo at the center.

 29. Happy Easter, Happy Spring, Happy Everything

 A great theme to remind children to be grateful.

 Flower petals are made from the handprints of the students.
 The center of each flower has the name of a child.

 April month is poetry month.
 Let you students see this through a board visualization.
 Instead of April showers bringing May flowers, it brings the students’ poetry hanging from the poet-tree.

 31. April Showers, May Flowers, Poetry Month Bulletin Boards

 The bulletin board to the left has the students’ original poetry displayed as raindrops.
 To the right, the children created different flowers in various shapes and sizes.

 What is your favorite Spring Bulletin Board?
 Let us know in the comments below.